howardjmn/NeighborhoodMap/readme.md

 - Iteration 8:
     Mobile device enhancements:
     * Adjusted numbers of destinations displayed and map zoom level based on screen size (https://stackoverflow.com/questions/31511001/is-there-a-javascript-equivalent-to-using-media-query)

+- Iteration 9:
+    The BreweryDB API does not support JSONP so I wasn't able to get around the Cross-Origin XMLHttpRequest problem (see Iteration 5).
+I changed the application to use the Weather Underground API and it now displays weather stations and weather conditions instead of breweries.